-As we all know it, we can never ignore the fact that the death of a loved one, therefore, it is really hard to cope with that.
+As we all know it, we can never ignore the fact of a death of a loved one, therefore, it is really hard to cope with that.
 However, if you know what you need to do in advance, you can ease off the difficulties involved with settling your Estate of Deceased.
 First of all, you will need an Estate’s Tax ID (EIN) Number which allows you to open a bank account for your Estate.
 Before following the step by step guide to obtain your Estate Tax Id Number, let’s clarify these:

 What is Estate of Deceased?